shubhmehta10/Serverless-Video-Analysis-Application-Development/README.md

-# Elastic Video Analysis Application using AWS Lambda
+# Serverless Video Analysis Application Development using AWS Lambda

 This project develops an elastic video analysis application that automatically scales on-demand using AWS Lambda and other supporting AWS services.
 The application processes videos through a multi-stage pipeline, leveraging serverless computing to provide a cost-effective and scalable solution.